bellflight/AVR-Docs/content/en/software/gui/_index.md

 {{% alert title="Danger" color="danger" %}}
 Send MQTT messages at your own risk!
-This is a debugging tool, and incorrectly formatted messages, or messages with bogus data may cause the flight software to crash, digitially and/or physically.
+This is a debugging tool, and incorrectly formatted messages, or messages with bogus data may cause the flight software to crash, digitally and/or physically.
 {{% /alert %}}

 If you want to copy an existing message, right-click on an item in the message